lukepatterson31/htb/machines/support/support.md

     - code execution as a domain user that belongs to the Authenticated Users Group
     - `ms-ds-machineaccountquota` attribute to be > 0 (Use `Get-ADObject`)
     - current user needs `WRITE` privileges (`GenericAll/WriteDACL`) over a domain joined machine
+- When using Rubeus s4u, try cifs as the service for /msdsspn if PowerView's `Get-DomainUser username samaccountname,msds-allowedtodelegateto` returns nothing